Nashville-Public-Library/talklib/README.md

 Various scripts to parse RSS feeds and download their audio files

-dependencies include:
+What you need:

+**Python 3.10.1+**

 **ffmpeg**

 **ffprobe**

 **wget**

+These need to be installed and added to the PATH.
+Also, set the environment variables as shown in the scripts, or change these manually.
+For TL, it's best to use environment variables.

 We're also using **Twilio** for SMS notifications.
-Install via PIP and set environement variables.
+Install via PIP.

-The other modules are all in core Python.
+Credentials can be retrieved via the Twilio dashboard.

 -----
 rss_show is for daily shows with a date